100 Famous quotes and sayings by George Eliot

 59. “The world is full of hopeful analogies and handsome, dubious eggs, called possibilities.” – George Eliot

-60. “Our dead are never dead to us, until we have forgotten them.” – George Eliot
+60. “Our dead are never dead to us until we have forgotten them: they can be injured by us, they can be wounded; they know all our penitence, all our aching sense that their place is empty.” – George Eliot

 61. “There is no despair so absolute as that which comes with the first moments of our first great sorrow, when we have not yet known what it is to have suffered and be healed, to have despaired and have recovered hope.” – George Eliot